-The LCD display will go blank after \ has been pressed. - 3.
+The LCD display will go blank after has been pressed. - 3.
 Repeat steps 2, 3, and 4 to enter additional names. - 5.
-Press together to end this programming sequence (beeeeeep).
+Press () (beeeeeep).

 3.5.6 Deleting Individual Phone Numbers

 This programming sequence is used to delete a single phone number under a known directory code.
 Proceed to 3.5.7 to delete the resident name after deleting the phone number.